quay/claircore/docs/howto/add_dist.md

 Once the package scanner is implemented, tested, and working you can begin implementing a Distribution Scanner.

 Implementing a distribution scanner is a design choice.
-Distributions as well as repositories implement the way ClairCore matches packages => vulnerabilities.
+Distributions and repositories are the way ClairCore matches packages to vulnerabilities.

 If your implemented Updater parses vulnerabilities with distribution information you will likely need to implement a distribution scanner.
-Likewise if your Updater parses vulnerabilities with repository information (typical with language vulnerabilities) you will likely need to implement a repository scanner.
+Likewise, if your Updater parses vulnerabilities with repository information (typical with language vulnerabilities) you will likely need to implement a repository scanner.

-A distribution scanner, similarily to a package scanner, is provided a claircore.Layer which a tarball handle can be retrieved.
+A distribution scanner, like a package scanner, is provided a claircore.Layer.

-The distribution scanner will parse the tarball exhaustively searching for any clue that this layer was derived from your distribution.
-If you identify that it is you should return a common distribution data model used by your Updater implementation.
-This ensures that ClairCore can match the ouput of your distribution scanner with your parsed vulnerabilities.
+The distribution scanner will parse the provided tar archive exhaustively searching for any clue that this layer was derived from your distribution.
+If you identify that it is, you should return a common distribution used by your Updater implementation.
+This ensures that ClairCore can match the output of your distribution scanner with your parsed vulnerabilities.

-You will implement the [Distribution Scanner](../reference/distribution_scanner.md) if your design mandates.

-Optionally you may implement the [Configurable Scanner](../referrence/configurable_scanner.md) if the scanner needs to perform run-time configuration before use.
+Optionally, you may implement the [Configurable Scanner](../reference/configurable_scanner.md) if the scanner needs to perform runtime configuration before use.

 ## Implementing a Repository Scanner

-As mentioned above implementing a repository scanner is a design choice, often times applicable for language pacakge managers (not always, RHEL uses a repo scanner).
+As mentioned above, implementing a repository scanner is a design choice, often times applicable for language package managers.

 If your Updater parses vulnerabilities with a repository field you will likely want to implement a repository scanner.

 A repository scanner is used just like a distribution scanner however you will search for any clues that a layer contains your repository and if so return a common data model identifying the repository.

-You will implement the [Repository Scanner](../reference/repository_scanner.md) if your design mandates.

-Optionally you may implement the [Configurable Scanner](../referrence/configurable_scanner.md) if the scanner needs to perform run-time configuration before use.
+Optionally, you may implement the [Configurable Scanner](../reference/configurable_scanner.md) if the scanner needs to perform runtime configuration before use.

 ## Implementing a Coalescer

-As you may have noticed the process of scanning a layer for packages, distribution, and repository information is distinct and saparate.
+As you may have noticed, the process of scanning a layer for packages, distribution, and repository information is distinct and separate.

-At some point ClairCore will need to take all the artifacts (a term we use for package/distribution/repository information) found in all the layers and compute a final "image" view.
+At some point, ClairCore will need to take all the context-free information returned from layer scanners and create a complete view of the manifest.
 A coalescer performs this computation.

-Its unlikely you will need to implement your own coalescer.
-ClairCore provides a default "linux" coalescer which will work if your package database is a single, parsable, regular file on the file system.
+It's unlikely you will need to implement your own coalescer.
+ClairCore provides a default "linux" coalescer which will work if your package database is rewritten when modified.
+For example, if a Dockerfile's `RUN` command causes a change to to dpkg's `/var/lib/dpkg/status` database, the resulting manifest will have a copy placed in the associated layer.

-However if your package database does not fit into this model implementing a Coalescer maybe necessary.
+However, if your package database does not fit into this model, implementing a coalescer may be necessary.

-To implement a Coalescer several details must be understood
+To implement a coalescer, several details must be understood:
-* Each layer only provides a "piece" of the final image's data.
+* Each layer only provides a "piece" of the final manifest.
-    * Because images are comprised of multiple sharable layers some layers may contain only package information, only distribution information, only respository information, no information at all, or any combination of these.
+    * Because manifests are comprised of multiple copy-on-write layers, some layers may contain package information, distribution information, repository information, any combination of those, or no information at all.
-* An image may have a "dist-upgrade" performed and the implications of this on the package management system is distribution\lanaguge dependent
+* An OS may have a "dist-upgrade" performed and the implications of this on the package management system is distribution or language dependent.
     * The coalescer must deal with distribution upgrades in a sane way.
-If your distrubtion\language does a dist-upgrade are all packages bumped?
+If your distribution or language does a dist-upgrade, are all packages bumped?
 Are they simply left alone?
-The coalescer must understand what happens and compute the final image's content correctly.
+The coalescer must understand what happens and compute the final manifest's content correctly.
-* Packages maybe removed and added between layers
+* Packages may be removed and added between layers.
-    * When the package database is a parsesable regular file on disk this case is simpler, the database file found in the most recent layer holds the ultimate set of packages in the image.
-However in the case where the package database is realized by several sets of file on disk it becomes a bit tricker.
-ClairCore does not support parsing white out files as "removals" currently.
+    * When the package database is a regular file on disk, this case is simpler: the database file found in the most recent layer holds the ultimate set of packages for all previous layers.
+However, in the case where the package database is realized by adding and removing files on disk it becomes trickier.
+ClairCore has no special handling of whiteout files, currently.
 We will address this in upcoming releases.

-If your distribution or language cannot utilize a default coalescer you will need to implement the [Coalescer interface](../reference/coalescer.md)
+If your distribution or language cannot utilize a default coalescer, you will need to implement the [Coalescer interface](../reference/coalescer.md)

 ## Implementing or Adding To An Ecosystem

-An Ecosystem provides a set of coalescers, package scanners, distribution scanners, and repository scanners to LibIndex at time of indexing.
+An Ecosystem provides a set of coalescers, package scanners, distribution scanners, and repository scanners to LibIndex at the time of indexing.

 LibIndex will take the [Ecosystem](../reference/ecosystem.md) and scan each layer with all provided scanners.
-When LibIndex is ready to coalesce the results of each scanner into an [IndexReport](../reference/index_report.md) the provided coalescer is only given the out of the configured scanners.
+When LibIndex is ready to coalesce the results of each scanner into an [IndexReport](../reference/index_report.md) the provided coalescer is given the output of the configured scanners.

-This allows LibIndex to granularly segment off scanning and coalescing to a particular ecosystem.
+This allows LibIndex to segment the input to the coalescing step to particular scanners that a coalescer understands.

-For instance if we only wanted a (fictitious) Haskell coalescer to evaluate artifacts returned from a Haskell package and repository scanner we would create an ecosystem similar to:
+For instance, if we only wanted a (fictitious) Haskell coalescer to evaluate artifacts returned from a (fictitious) Haskell package and repository scanner we would create an ecosystem similar to:

 ```go
 // NewEcosystem provides the set of scanners and coalescers for the haskell ecosystem